IBM-Blockchain-Archive/learn-chaincode/README.md

   ```

   - It should compile with no errors/text.
 If not, make sure that you have correctly installed Go per the [development environment setup instructions](docs/setup.md).
+    => here there is a compilation error due to interface mismatch
+    => fix : use Fabric v0.6.

 5. Push the changes back to your fork on GitHub.